picocomputer/msbasic/README.md

 | `-c2`      | Caps mode invert — swap upper/lower case                    |
 | `<name>`   | Auto-`LOAD` the file, then `RUN` it                         |

-Last `-c<n>` wins; the first non-flag argument is the filename.
 The same modes are reachable at runtime via `CAPS <expr>`.

 ## File I/O

 Up to eight files may be open at once.
-Logical file numbers (lfn) are integers in the range `0..7`; they are independent of the kernel fd and are the handle you pass to every other file statement.
+Logical file numbers (lfn) are integers in the range `0..7`.

 ```basic
 OPEN <lfn>, <name$> [, <mode$>]